Skip to main contentSkip to navigation

 Immediate Eligibility

-• No 5-year residence requirement - Historical EU treaty rights
+• No 5-year residence requirement (Historical EU treaty rights)

 • Keep dual nationality

-• Simplified process - fewer documentation requirements
+• Simplified process (fewer documentation requirements)

-• Standard €937 fee applies
+• Standard €1,091 fee applies (€1,393 for couples)

 Military Service Considerations by Nationality